pelatx/brackets-link-file/README.md

 Easily insert links to javascript scripts, CSS files and image files, into focused HTML document.
 As well as include PHP files into focused PHP documents.

-Now with a new feature: right click on a directory in the project tree and you will be prompted with a dialog where you can select one or more files anywhere on your hard disk.
+Now with a new feature: right click on a directory in the project tree and you will be prompted with a dialog where you can select one or more files anywhere on your mounted volumes.
 These files will be automatically copied to this directory and the necessary tags will be added in the focused document.

 ## Install from Brackets